 What is the purpose of the information collection?

-Regional Facilities Auckland is taking steps to ensure the safety and security of our staff and visitors, as well as making sure that our venues are prevented from damage in any way.
+Auckland Unlimited is taking steps to ensure the safety and security of our staff and visitors, as well as making sure that our venues are prevented from damage in any way.
 We view CCTV cameras as a means to carry out these steps with minimal imposition on our visitors.
 It is also paramount that our staff are safe and secure when working at our venues.
 The CCTV cameras are a way to help achieve that objective.
 We may use this footage when conducting internal investigations relating to staff or visitor complaints.

 Will we be passing this information on to other parties?
 Who will they be?